The alcohol sector was one of the early adopters of experiential marketing, which has resulted in plenty of imaginative activations.

 Clearly not shy to a good bit of experiential marketing, Heineken was at it again only a few months later, with a fun festive-themed karaoke booth.
 The brand invited people to sing in its Carol Karaoke booth and then dared them to let tens of thousands of people enjoy their dulcet tones with a live feed at various locations, including billboards at Times Square, in NYC cabs and big screens at a NBA basketball game.

-The brand also knows the value of sampling, and we have been its partner in on- and off-trade sampling for seven years!4.
+The brand also knows the value of sampling, and we have been its partner in on- and off-trade sampling for 10 years.4.
 Amstel Pause

 Amstel’s experiential activations tend to pivot on the idea that we all just need to take a bit of a break from the hustle and bustle of the modern world.
 Unlike other fairly elaborate campaigns, Amstel’s require its ‘participants’ to do nothing.
 Yep, nothing.
 This “Do Nothing” vending machine only produced a cool can of Amstel if people stood still for 3 minutes.